puppetlabs/puppet-docs/source/facter/3.11/core_facts.md

 **Purpose:**

-Return the display size of the free swap memory (e.g. "1 GiB").
+Return the display size of the free swap memory, such as "1 GiB".

 **Resolution:**